Pd, condemnation of the mayor of Sarno. Cirielli: "From Schlein shameful silence" - Breaking Latest News

 READ ALSO: Pay slips, Cnel and Brunetta in the center.
 Ira Schlein: “It’s not the third chamber”

-* Deputy Minister of Foreign Affairs and International Cooperation and Coordinator of the National Directorate of FdI
+* Deputy Minister of Foreign Affairs and International Cooperation and Coordinator of the National Direction of FdI

 Subscribe to the newsletter